 Lisa has published over 300 works ranging from full-length novels to novellas, novelettes, and short stories.
 She's written standalones and series.
 She's written romance, mystery, science fiction, cooking, self-help, and more.
 She has four novels in her Sutton Massachusetts murder mystery series, beginning with Aspen Allegations.
 She also has three novellas in her Blackstone Valley series which are mystery-adventure, beginning with Rumble Strip.

 You can learn more about her books here:

 Lisa's Library of Published Books

-Kevin has published a fantasy book "The Squonk and the Horned Beast" in both paperback and ebook form.
-He's currently working on four more books.
-The one nearest to completion is "Black Goose" - a history of Seekonk, MA.
-That should be done within 2016.
-Next, he's working on a book on teaching children with special needs.
-In addition he's planning a sequel to Squonk and a guide for swim coaches.
+Kevin's first book was a young adult fantasy book, "The Squonk and the Horned Beast."
+His second book was "Black Goose" - a history of Seekonk, MA.
+Coming up will be a book on teaching children with special needs, a sequel to Squonk, and a guide for swim coaches.

 Squonk and the Horned Beast on Amazon

 Steve has a series on "How My Dorky Dad ..." featuring a pre-teen heroine.
 The first is "How My Dorky Dad Became a Hero" and book 2 is "How My Dorky Dad Saves Christmas".
 Book three will be on "Saves Our School."
 He's working separately on an adult romantic suspense series set in Providence.
 He's also working on a nonfiction series providing advice on negotiations, which he wants to integrate with classes and workshops.

 My Dorky Dad Became a Hero on Amazon